Varshith-06/AgentOS/README.md

 wash: the ranking would not survive a different machine, and most of AgentOS's gap is a Windows timer quantum that largely disappears on Linux.

-**On reproducing these.** Absolute figures move a lot with machine state — across one day the same benchmark gave AgentOS between 3.4ms and 5.7ms per step, and every comparator moved with it in lockstep.
-What does *not* move is the ordering, because `compare.py` measures all five inside one process under identical conditions.
-Expect different numbers on your machine; expect the same ranking.
-The recovery column is deterministic by construction and was identical in every run.

-Scope, honestly: one machine, one workload family, and Temporal's single repeat is its documented at-least-once contract working as designed — it buys multi-host durability AgentOS does not attempt.
-This measures runtime overhead and recovery granularity, not ecosystems or agent quality.

 ---

 ## How it works